-Accurately pricing the ETPs for which we provide liquidity is critical to the success of our business.
-Mistakes mean we could lose money or a trade to a competitor.
-It's that simple.
-Our experience in establishing the pricing relationship between the ETPs and the underlying assets, in a variety of market conditions, means we can offer competitive bid and ask prices, while still covering our trading costs and locking in transaction profit.
-To achieve this we use pre-set hedging strategies, which aim to instantly reduce our market exposure, creating a market-neutral position.
-It's these hedging strategies that enable us to trade ETPs in such a way that our Net Trading Income is unaffected by any price movements of the underlying or related securities.
+Being able to accurately price the ETPs in which we provide liquidity in is vital to the success of our business.
+Get it wrong, and we lose money or a trade goes to a competitor.
+Our experience in establishing the pricing relationship between the ETPs and the underlying assets in a variety of market conditions means we can offer competitive bid and ask prices, while still covering our trading costs and locking in transaction profit.
+We achieve this using pre-set hedging strategies, which (where possible) instantly reduce our market exposure, creating a market-neutral position.
+And it's these hedging strategies that enable us to trade ETPs in such a way that our Net Trading Income is unaffected by any price movements of the underlying or related securities.